collective/icalendar/README.rst

 Have a look at `more examples
 <https://icalendar.readthedocs.io/en/latest/usage.html>`_.

-Use Timezones of your choice
+Use timezones of your choice
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 With ``icalendar``, you can localize your events to take place in different